In this article:

 - Certain fiber supplements, such as psyllium husk, may help with firming loose stools.
 Psyllium husk is a soluble, non-fermented gel-forming fiber.
 (3)

-- Consuming foods that are low in fiber can help in making stools firm.
+- Consuming foods that are high in fiber can help in making stools firm.

 - A typical diet that may be beneficial with stool formation that is sometimes used in the clinical setting is a bland “BRAT diet.”
 The BRAT diet consists of bananas, rice, applesauce, and toast.
 (1)